sammi-turner/MacOS-Dotfiles/README.md

 # MacOS-Dotfiles

-Very simple zsh, bash, vim, and iterm2 set ups.
+Very simple zsh, bash, vim, iterm2, and legacy mac terminal set ups.

-## Oh My ZSH!
+## Installing Oh My ZSH! on iterm2

 Installing [Oh My ZSH!](https://ohmyz.sh/) will wipe your existing .zshrc file and replace it with a default one.

 So install Oh My ZSH! first, then replace the new config with the one in this repo.

-The theme is set to "agnoster", but my config is slighly different than the default one.
+The zsh theme is set to "agnoster", but the config here is slighly different than the default one.

-Replace the new file with the old one at
+Replace the old config with the new one at

 ```
 .oh-my-zsh/themes/agnoster.zsh-theme
 ```

-## Change default shell to Zsh
+## Change the default shell to Zsh

 Enter